fzingg/hyperloop-showcase/README.md

 	<span class='pull-right'></span>

-So I hear you ask: why if I prefer the non-ReactBootstrap syntax why am worrying about ReactBootstrap?
-For one very simple reason: components like Navbar and Modal that require `bootstrap.js` will not work with React on its own, so without the ReactBootstrap project you would need to implement all that functionality yourself.
-The ReactBootstrap project has re-implemented this functionality as React components.
+So I hear you ask: why if I prefer the non-React-Bootstrap syntax why am worrying about React-Bootstrap?
+For one very simple reason: components like Navbar and Modal that require `bootstrap.js` will not work with React on its own, so without the React-Bootstrap project you would need to implement all that functionality yourself.
+The React-Bootstrap project has re-implemented this functionality as React components.

-Let's implement a Navbar in this project using ReactBootstrap in **HyperReact**.
-First, we need to install Bootstrap and ReactBootstrap:
+Let's implement a Navbar in this project using React-Bootstrap in **HyperReact**.
+First, we need to install Bootstrap and React-Bootstrap:

 	npm install bootstrap react-bootstrap --save